clevy11/Secured_Project_Tracker/README.md

     *   Find projects that currently have no tasks.
     *   Aggregate task counts by their status (overall and per project).
 *   **API Documentation**: Integrated Swagger UI for interactive API documentation and testing.
+*   **Email Notifications**: Automated email alerts for overdue tasks, with configurable SMTP settings.
+Notifications are sent daily at 8 AM and can also be triggered manually via API.

 ## Technologies Used